Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Step 2: Register as a Temporary CADC (as needed) and Complete Work Experience Requirements

-Whether you take the bachelor’s degree or CADC Associate path to becoming a CADC, the next step is accruing experience hours.
+Whether you pursue the bachelor’s degree or the CADC Associate path, the next step is accruing experience hours.
 There are two types of work experience hours: relevant work hours and supervised clinical hours.

 If you’re already a CADCA2, you can earn experience hours as a CADCA2.
 But if you take the bachelor’s degree pathway, you’ll need to register as a Temporary CADC (TCADC) and find an approved supervisor before accruing experience hours.